veracity/veracity-documentation/sections/dataplatform/storage/storage.md

 ## Setup an end-to-end working example:

-* Enable set up of a streaming dataset with correct schema
+* Enable set up of a streaming dataset with correct schema.
 * Send data
 * Query data